Table 69 Data Declaration

 - Any comparison of statistics in this table should take into consideration variances in arrest practices, particularly for Part II crimes.
 (Offense Definitions define the UCR Program’s Part II offenses.)

-- No 2018 arrest data were received from the District of Columbia’s Metropolitan Police Department.
-The two agencies in the District of Columbia for which 12 months of arrest data were received, the District of Columbia Fire and Emergency Medical Services: Arson Investigation Unit, and the Metro Transit Police, have no attributable population.
+- No 2019 arrest data were received from the District of Columbia’s Metropolitan Police Department.
+The two agencies in the District of Columbia for which 12 months of arrest data were received have no attributable population.
+These two agencies are the District of Columbia Fire and Emergency Medical Services: Arson Investigation Unit and the Metro Transit Police.

 - Limited arrest data were received from the Illinois state UCR Program.
-(Arrest counts presented in this table are for Chicago and Rockford only.)
+(Arrest counts presented in this table are for Rockford only.)